Aerial Lift Training & Certification/MEWP Training & Certification

-I’ve received scissor lift training.
-Can I operate a boom lift, or cherry picker?
+I’ve received safety and health scissor lift training.
+Can I operate an aerial boom lift or cherry picker?

 I’ve operated scissor lifts for 30 years.
 Do I need to take a class, a written exam, and a practical exam still?
 Or can I just take a written test?

-I received aerial lift training at a different job.
+I received aerial lift training/scissor lift training at a different job.
 Do I need to be trained again by my new employer?

 Can you explain aerial lift certification?
 Who can train, evaluate, and certify operators?

 This, above all, causes a lot of confusion.
-Bottom line, OHS states that employers are responsible to train their employees.
+Bottom line, CSA states that employers are responsible to train their employees.
 Generally speaking, there are three ways they can do this: